gbiele/Stan_MPI_Threading/README.md

 | 16 shards, MPI | 0.22 | 0.12 | 0.12 | 0.12 |
 | 16 shards, Threading | 0.22 | 0.15 | 0.14 | 0.13 |

-MPI and threading improve speed already for relatively small data set (N = 1000).
-MPI is generally faster than threading, but the advantage of MPI is smaller when many cores are available.
+_MPI and threading reduce computation (waiting) time already for relatively small data sets (N = 1000).
+MPI is generally faster than threading, but the advantage of MPI is smaller when many cores are available._

-The next table shows what proportion of a linear efficiency gain the different analyses achieve (i.e. if 16 cores are 16 times as fast as one core the values would be 1.)
+The next table shows what proportion of a linear efficiency gain the different analyses achieve (i.e. if 16 cores are 16 times as fast as 1 core the value would be 1.)

 | analysis  |  1000 | 5000  | 10000  | 20000 |
 |---|---|---|---|---|---|---|---|